 Most people think that a family time in the evenings has to be holy or super spiritual.
 It doesn’t have to be something that takes lots of planning or is a set schedule.
 That’s not what it’s about.
 Your kids won’t remember all that.
 What your kids will remember is that every night after dinner they had family time.
 It’s a time when we can all just relax and enjoy one another.

-I know lots of people are super busy with sports, boy/girl scouts, church, youth group, and other activities that take you outside of the home.
+I know lots of people are super busy with sport, boy/girl scouts, church, youth group, and other activities that take you outside of the home.
 And I get that.
 But even 1 to 2 nights a week with dedicated family time after dinner will make a huge difference.

 Try it out!